adrianjd/rock-paper-scissors/README.md

 # rock-paper-scissors

-An assignment for The Odin Project that will utilize HTML and JavaScript.
+An assignment for The Odin Project that will present a "Rock, Paper, Scissors" game against a computer opponent, utilizing HTML and JavaScript.